chris2402/blog.steinfinsbo.no/_posts/2024-03-03-patterns-of-enterprise-application-architecture-extensive-summary.markdown

 The patterns are also just a starting point, and meant to be customized.

 ## Layering
+A common way to break down software.
+Eg. OSI-layer, and programming language to cpu binaries via compiler layer.
+Layers should point in a direction, and be opaque - but this is no hard limit.
+Advantages
+- Isolate complexity
+- Substitutability
+- Dependency minimisation
+- Standardization
+- Reusability (opposite to substitute)
+Disadvantages
+- Cross-cutting changes hit harder
+- Performance hit
+- Hard to find/decide what layers (and their responsability)

 ### The Evolution of Layers in Enterprise Applications
+Prehistoric - no layers, just file manipulation Client/Server architecture - initial UI/DB layers
+Domain logic
+- logic in UI was hard to reuse and organize
+- logic in DB was awkward
+due to limited structure mechanism and proprietary DB hard to move procedures
+> Q: What does he mean when all db's are proprietary, and how does that affect porting stored procedures?

+Object oriented solves business layer; 3 layer
+> C:(a bit hard to move to, as complexity sneaks up on you)

+Layer vs Tier
+Logical layers can run on same tier.
+Tiers are physical.

 ### The Three Principal Layers
+Presentation, Domain & Data Source
+Presentation handles user input, and show user output.
+User can be human, another process or another client/server.
+There is a rich client and a thin client (HTML)

 ### Choosing Where to Run Your Layers

 ## Organizing Domain Logic